 Since 2018, Washington Wild has made an organizational commitment to working within a Diversity, Equity, and Inclusion framework.
 This is an ongoing journey.
 We want to thank everyone in our community who has shared feedback with us regarding this work.
 We welcome your comments and questions at firstname.lastname@example.org.

-Washington Wild believes it is a moral imperative to protect wild lands and waters for the benefit of all people, including those communities disproportionately impacted by environmental degradation and climate change.
-As a historically white-led environmental organization, we recognize our responsibility to engage a diversity of voices and respect Tribal sovereignty in the conversation about wild lands.
-For time immemorial, local tribes have maintained strong connections to sacred lands and waters of what is now referred to as Washington State.
-We are committed to respecting their unique tribal treaty rights and lifeways.
+We are dedicated to engaging a diversity of voices and respecting Tribal sovereignty in the conversation of wild lands.
+From time immemorial, local Tribes have maintained strong connections to sacred lands and waters of what is now referred to as Washington State.
+We are committed to respecting their unique Tribal treaty and historic rights and lifeways.

+Our conservation efforts are intended to empower all communities to contribute to and benefit from the cultural, health, social, and economic results.
 We believe the journey towards diversity, equity, inclusion, and respect of sovereignty is an active process that requires continuous commitment.
-Washington Wild pledges to grow, learn, listen, and evolve so we may better deliver our mission of protecting wild lands and waters for current and future generations.
+Washington Wild pledges to grow, learn, listen, act, and evolve so we may better deliver our mission of protecting wild lands and waters for current and future generations.

 Diversity is the presence of difference within a given setting (a team, workplace, or industry), which can include race, gender identity and expression, national or ethnic origin, religion, age, disability, sexual orientation, or veteran status.